This is the average Dad:

 39% of first time fathers score high for their risk of depression & anxiety, with 1 in 10 new fathers suffering from post-natal depression.

 Research shows that when expecting and new fathers experience isolation, loneliness and stress, the whole family suffers.
+Also, there are many stages of fatherhood that are lonely, depressing and stressful.

 We promote positive parenting for men and give all Dads the support and connection they need.
-Our early intervention approach provides new Fathers with positive social relationships and easier pathways to health direction to community resources if they need them.
+Our early intervention approach provides all Fathers with positive social relationships and easier pathways to health direction to community resources if they need them.

 Join Incredible Dads™ Monthly Support Group and Parenting Program!